-The German viticulture expert Johann Christian Metzger (1789-1852) was after a gardener apprenticeship in Karlsruhe senior assistant in the castle garden of Schwetzingen and senior gardener with the Margrave Ludwig in Karlsruhe, and then the function of a plantation inspector for the Enz, Kinzig, Murg and Pfinzkreis based in Rastatt.
-In 1812, Metzger was appointed gardener in charge of gardeners at the Heidelberg Castle and appointed garden director in 1843.
-In addition to other functions, he was a member of the Baden Landtag, a member of the University of Heidelberg and president of the orchard section for the gatherings of German wine and orchard producers.
+The German wine-growing specialist Johann Christian Metzger (1789-1852) was after a gardening apprenticeship in Karlsruhe a senior assistant in the palace garden of Schwetzingen and a senior gardener at the Margrave Ludwig in Karlsruhe, after which he worked as a plantation inspector for the Enz, Kinzig, Murg and Pfinzkreis, based in Rastatt.
+In 1812 Metzger was appointed university gardener to be responsible for the garden at Heidelberg Castle and in 1843 appointed garden director.
+In addition to other functions, he was a member of the Baden Landtag, a member of Heidelberg University and president of the fruit-growing section for the meetings of German wine and fruit-growing producers.

 He dealt with numerous fruit and wine-growing topics, but also with tobacco growing.
-Metzger was also a member of numerous scientific and professional societies.
-He published the works "The Rhenish Viticulture" and in 1836 together with Lambert Joseph Leopold Freiherr von Babo (1790-1862) "The wine and table grapes of the German vineyards and gardens".
-He did that in the ampelography an important contribution to the determination of grape varieties.
-See also below Viticulture personalities,
+Furthermore, Metzger was a member of numerous scientific and professional societies.
+He published the works "Der Rheinische Weinbau" and in 1836 together with Lambert Joseph Leopold Freiherr von Babo (1790-1862) "The wine and table grapes of the German vineyards and gardens".
+With that he performed in the ampelography an important contribution to the determination of grape varieties.
+See also under Viticulture personalities,